|

 Sarah Connor Chronicles”).
 The show isn’t

+even trying.
 The Cape battles not only Fleming’s

 sadistic alter ego, Chess, but his henchman